The Ultimate Music Festival Packing List: 20 Items You Need to Pack for Camping

 Water is relatively expensive at a festival, so it’s best to have your transportable cup, flask or bottle.
 Most music festivals have water points you can refill, particularly at the campsite.
 Alternatively, take a few mineral water bottles to ensure you can stay hydrated and hygienic.
 If you’re heading into the campsite it is also wise to take bottle caps with you as if you buy water they don’t give you the lid!

-7) Hygiene essentials
+7) Festival Hygiene Essentials

-8) A tent and mallet
+8) A Tent and Mallet

 9) Microfiber Towel